 - The lump sum payment must be calculated using a reasonable life expectancy and legitimate market rates for the services.

-- A daily log of actual services rendered and hours worked must be maintained, along with written invoices.
+- A daily log of services rendered and hours worked must be maintained, along with written invoices.

-Strategy #5: Spousal Transfers and Spousal Refusal
+Medicaid-Planning Strategy #5: Spousal Transfers and Spousal Refusal

 Once Medicaid provides services, it has the right to seek contributions from the well spouse.
 In some cases, however, Medicaid does not pursue its rights, and in other cases it is willing to settle at a discount.
 At a minimum, the well spouse will receive a significant benefit because any reimbursement to Medicaid will be at Medicaid’s discounted rates, rather than at the private pay rates that the providers would have charged.
-Unfortunately, most of the states are “spousal share” states that do not permit spousal refusal.
+Unfortunately, most states are “spousal share” states that do not permit spousal refusal.
 In these states, the resources of both spouses are counted towards the Medicaid eligibility amounts, and the above strategy is therefore ineffective.

-Some specialized elder law attorneys are very familiar with their state’s Medicaid programs and are able to work within the laws to produce favorable outcomes for their clients.
-Bear in mind that every case has its unique facts, and the strategies discussed here may or may not be a good fit for your family.
+Some specialized elder law attorneys are very familiar with their state’s Medicaid programs and able to work within the laws to produce favorable outcomes for their clients.
+Bear in mind that every case has its unique facts, and the strategies discussed here may or may not be a good fit for your or your family.
 It is best to find an attorney who specializes in Medicaid planning in your state and seek a consultation.

 Use the AgingCare.com Elder Law Attorney Directory to find legal counsel in your area.